Army & Air Force Exchange Service: Disaster support

-Following the 9/11 terrorist attacks, the Exchange deployed Exchange stores on wheels, dubbed mobile field Exchanges (MFEs) to serve first responders at the Pentagon, World Trade Center and around New York City.
+Following the 9/11 terrorist attacks, the Exchange deployed 53-foot convenience stores on wheels, dubbed mobile field Exchanges (MFEs) to serve first responders at the Pentagon, World Trade Center and around New York City.

 The Exchange has a history of supporting the military responding to natural disasters.
 During the 2017 hurricane season, the Exchange sent support to areas affected by Hurricanes Harvey, Irma and Maria.
 Support included an MFE, requested by the Texas State Guard to allow National Guard members to stock up on water, batteries, beef jerky, shampoo, sports drinks and more.
 A second MFE opened days later in Corpus Christi, Texas.

 The Exchange sent shipments of bottled water and emergency supplies such as generators, batteries, flashlights, tarps, gas cans and first-aid kits to Florida, Georgia and Puerto Rico ahead of Hurricane Irma and Hurricane Maria.

-Before Hurricane Maria made landfall, the Exchange team began funneling emergency shipments of supplies, such as generators, batteries and water, to areas in the storm’s path.
-Just ahead of Maria’s arrival, the Fort Buchanan main store opened 30 minutes early and sold six pallets of water in 45 minutes.
-As Maria’s intensity grew, an emergency list of health and personal care products, as well as pallets of bottled water, were staged throughout the Southeast for immediate shipment, with a focus on the fastest methods of transportation once the storm had passed.
-Just two days after the storm hit, while 90 percent of the island was still struggling with power issues, 30 associates reported to the Fort Buchanan Exchange to begin cleaning the facility to expedite opening.
-They were also scheduling local contractors to perform a safety inspection on the fuel pumps, which were damaged in the storm, in order to get them back up and running as soon as possible.

-In the wake of Hurricane Florence and Hurricane Michael in 2018, thousands of packages of batteries, thousands of cases of water, generators, gas cans and flashlights were delivered to military installations in the path of the storms.
+The Exchange also supported service members in the wake of Hurricane Florence and Hurricane Michael in 2018, shipping thousands of packages of batteries, thousands of cases of water, generators, gas cans and flashlights were delivered to military installations in the path of the storms.
+Hurricane Dorian and Typhoon Ling ling in 2019, earthquakes in Puerto Rico and Hurricane Laura in 2020 and Tropical Storm Ida in 2021 are among other instances where the Exchange provided support to those affected.
+The Exchange provided vital support to service members affected by Hurricane Helene at Fort Gordon and Moody Air Force Base and Hurricane Milton at MacDill Air Force Base and Patrick Space Force Base in 2024.
+Support included deployment of an MFE with snacks, beverages, hygiene items and more, along with gasoline shipments and electrical generator support to facilities without power or fuel supplies.

-The Exchange deployed an MFE to Tyndall Air Force Base after Hurricane Michael to provide essentials to those assisting with recovery efforts until the base exchange reopened 28 November 2018.
+During the COVID-19 pandemic, the Exchange served thousands of troops who were in required quarantine after travel.
+The Exchange implemented a personal shopper program with contactless delivery at several military bases that allowed quarantined service members to order basic hygiene items, snacks and more.
+MFEs were also deployed to field hospitals established by the U.S. military to provide pandemic support, including the Javits Center in New York City, New York.

-The Exchange has 13 MFEs and two mobile barber shops that can be deployed within 48 hours of command request to disaster-affected areas.
+The Exchange has 13 MFEs and two mobile barber shops that can be deployed as needed to disaster-affected areas.